SamiLhll/rbhXpress/README.md

 ## External dependencies :

-The script uses diamond v2.0.15([Buchfink, B., Reuter, K., & Drost, H. (2021)](https://doi.org/10.1038/s41592-021-01101-x)) which is distributed within the release of this tool.
+The script uses diamond v2.0.15([Buchfink, B., Reuter, K., & Drost, H. (2021)](https://doi.org/10.1038/s41592-021-01101-x)).
-No need for the users to do anything about it.
+A linux version is distributed within the release of this tool.
+Linux users don't have todo anything about it, while macOSX users have to install it using Homebrew.

 ### Runtime :